DarwinJS/DebugDeepPSHExecution/README.md

 #The Scripts
+Compatibility Targets: PowerShell Core on Linux and Nano Server and Full PowerShell on Windows.
+Whenever relevant these scripts are created to work on PowerShell for Windows and PowerShell Core for Linux and OSX (tested on CentOS).
+This means they also contain some cool methods for detecting and accommodating running on non-windows targets under PowerShell Core.
+This also means they are compatible with Nano Server as there are certain coding PowerShell techniques that do not work well on Nano

 * PSHDeepExecutionDebugging-DumpRunEnvironment.ps1
   * Tested On: Windows and Linux
   * Usage: Run on it's own as a "script" or "job" in the deep execution context and examine the output.